yanazuray/waterfalls-of-qaf/index.md

 Check out my [Resources](https://yanazuray.me/Resources) page for a curated selection of materials I find interesting.
 It is updated regularly.

-If you have a project in mind and are interested in working together, please feel free to contact me at yanazuray@gmail.com.
+If you have a project in mind and are interested in working together, please feel free to contact me at yanazuray@gmail.com; and if you wish to support my work, [buy me a coffee](https://ko-fi.com/yanazuray).

+With love,
+ᠶᠠᠨᠠ
 # Currently working on...

 * A Leaf Sculpture project with London-based artist [James Harris](https://www.jamesharris.co.uk/)